-The vesting of the performance-based restricted stock grants awarded in 2014 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the shares of restricted stock ("TSR Target Award") can vest at the end of a three-year performance period if GEO meets certain total shareholder return ("TSR") performance targets, as compared to the total shareholder return of a peer group of companies, during 2014, 2015 and 2016; and (ii) up to 25% of the shares of restricted stock ("ROCE Target Award") can vest at the end of a three-year performance period if GEO meets certain return on capital employed ("ROCE") performance targets in 2014, 2015 and 2016.
+The vesting of the performance-based restricted stock grants awarded in 2014 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the shares of restricted stock ("TSR Target Award") can vest at the end of a three-year performance period if GEO meets certain total shareholder return ("TSR") performance targets, as compared to the total shareholder return of a peer group of companies, over a three year period from January 1, 2014 to December 31, 2016; and (ii) up to 25% of the shares of restricted stock ("ROCE Target Award") can vest at the end of a three-year performance period if GEO meets certain return on capital employed ("ROCE") performance targets over a three year period from January 1, 2014 to December 31, 2016.
 These performance awards can vest at between 0% and 200% of the target awards for both metrics.
 The number of shares shown for the performance-based awards is based on the target awards for both metrics.
-Both of the TSR and ROCE performance metrics were met during 2014.

-During the fiscal year ended December 31, 2013, the Company granted 345,060 shares of restricted stock to its executive officers and to certain senior employees.
-Of these awards, 92,810 are performance-based awards which will be forfeited if the Company does not achieve certain annual metrics during 2013, 2014 and 2015.
-The vesting of the performance-based restricted stock grants awarded in 2013 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the TSR Target Award can vest at the end of a three-year performance period if GEO meets certain TSR performance targets, as compared to the total shareholder return of a peer group of companies, during 2013, 2014 and 2015; and (ii) up to 25% of the ROCE Target Award can vest at the end of a three-year period if GEO meets certain ROCE performance targets in 2013, 2014 and 2015.
+During the year ended December 31, 2013, the Company granted 345,060 shares of restricted stock to its executive officers and to certain senior employees.
+Of these awards, 92,810 are performance-based awards which will be forfeited if the Company does not achieve certain annual metrics over a three year period from January 1, 2013 to December 31, 2015.
+The vesting of the performance-based restricted stock grants awarded in 2013 are subject to the achievement by GEO of two annual performance metrics as follows: (i) up to 75% of the TSR Target Award can vest at the end of a three-year period from January 1, 2013 to December 31, 2015; and (ii) up to 25% of the ROCE Target Award can vest at the end of a three-year period from January 1, 2013 to December 31, 2015.
 These performance awards can vest at the end of the three year performance period at between 0% and 200% of the target awards for both metrics.
 The number of shares shown for the performance-based awards is based on the target awards for both metrics.
-Both of the TSR and ROCE performance metrics were met during 2013 and 2014.
+Based on the combined results of the TSR and ROCE metrics for the three year period from January 1, 2013, approximately 67% of the total 2013 performance awards are eligible for vesting on March 14, 2016.

 The metric related to TSR is considered to be a market condition.
-For share-based awards that contain a market condition, the probability of satisfying the market condition must be considered in the estimate of grantdate fair value.
+For share-based awards that contain a market condition, the probability of satisfying the market condition must be considered in the estimate of grant-date fair value.
 Compensation expense is recognized over the vesting period and previously recorded compensation expense is not reversed if the market condition is never met.
-Refer to Note 1- Summary of Business Organization, Operations and Significant Accounting Policies, Stock-Based Compensation Expense, for the assumptions and method used to value these awards.
+Refer to Note 1 - Summary of Business Organization, Operations and Significant Accounting Policies, Stock-Based Compensation Expense, for the assumptions and method used to value these awards.